Speakers, Meals and Events

 Our hungers are written on the land.
 Every bite that we eat is the product of a particular landscape or landscapes, which perhaps explains why this has been our most popular theme ever at the Symposium.
 This year, a record 170 paper ideas were submitted, of which 42 will be presented in July.
 In addition, plenary speakers will consider the question of landscape and food from many angles, from microbes to sheep, from the joy of different landscapes of cooking to the polluted airscapes of modern cities.
 Alongside the talks, this year’s meals will celebrate food landscapes of many kinds, featuring delicious regional ingredients from Ireland, England, Turkey and Armenia.

 On Friday afternoon, the Symposium will open with a short polemic on the need for greater biodiversity from biologist and writer Colin Tudge, leader of the Campaign for Real Farming.
 Then, we are delighted to announce that this year’s Jane Grigson Memorial Lecture will be given by Catherine Brown, who will talk on A Challenging Landscape: Scotland’s Food and Drink Assets.
-The lecture will examine the unequal landscapes of food in Scotland (from poverty to affluence) and the question of EU protected foods, a topic that has been given new urgency in Britain in the wake of Brexit.
+The lecture will celebrate the inventive Scottish producers who have managed to take often unpromising terrain and turn it into delicious and successful food and drink assets, from Highland crofter’s whisky to hardy breeds of cattle and sheep which have become such an important part of Scotland’s culture and national identity.

 The reception and dinner that night will explore the complex historical layers of the Boyne Valley in Ireland in Ireland, with a tasting of Ireland’s liquid assets, poetry and singing after the meal.
 After dinner, symposiasts might also choose to join Barbara Ketcham Wheaton presenting a hands-on introduction to her magnum opus, the Cook’s Oracle database which allows researchers to search for more than 130 000 tidbits from more than 3000 historic cookbooks.